 1. Setup Text and Email Alerts

 No one wants more texts and emails from businesses, but there’s a benefit here.
 One of the best ways to fight bad guys on the internet is to catch them quickly.
 For your bank and credit/debit cards, sign up to receive alerts for charges.
 Some apps offer a push notification as well.
-If you catch a fraudulent or unauthorized charge, this gives you a chance to contact the issuer and stop it right away.
+If you catch a fraudulent or unauthorized charge, this gives you a chance to contact the card issuer and stop it right away.
 The faster you identify and report a problem, the better your chances at getting it reversed.

 2. Consider Digital Wallets like Apple Pay or Google Pay